rickstaa/stable-learning-control/docs/spinningup/exercise2_2_soln.rst

 This is where the tensor shape issue comes into play.
 It's important to know that ``r_ph`` and ``d_ph`` have shape ``[batch size]``.

 The line that produces the Bellman backup was written with the assumption that it would add together tensors with the same shape.
 However, this line can **also** add together tensors with different shapes, as long as they're broadcast-compatible.

-Tensors with shapes ``[batch size]`` and ``[batch size, 1]`` are broadcast compatible, but the behavior is not actually what you might expect!
+Tensors with shapes ``[batch size]`` and ``[batch size, 1]`` are broadcast compatible, but the behaviour is not actually what you might expect!
 Check out this example:

 >>> import tensorflow as tf
 >>> import numpy as np